FuelLabs/fuel-indexer/docs/src/getting-started/indexer-service-infrastructure.md

 OPTIONS:
         --accept-sql-queries
-            Allow the web API to accept raw SQL queries.
+            Allow the web server to accept raw SQL queries.

         --auth-enabled
             Require users to authenticate for some operations.